chipmunkboi/httpserver/README.md

 ## About
-This repository contains the HTTP Server project written in C but submitted as CPP files.
+This repository contains the HTTP Server project written in C but submitted as CPP files named httpserver.cpp.
+Design.pdf is design document of each assignment.
+Each .docx file describes the scope of the assignment.
 Each assignment builds off the previous one.
-Each asgn folder contains a .docx file describing the scope.

 ## Assignment Summary
 1. **asgn1** is a single threaded HTTP server that responds to GET/PUT requests to read and write files in the directory of httpserver.cpp.